MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-19-html-css-js-intro-sessions.md

 - **structure**

-###What is CSS?
+### What is CSS?
 - Cascading Style Sheets
 - currently the standard is at version 3
-- allows us to style the elements on the web page, e.g. size, colour, font etc.
+- allows us to style the elements on the web page, e.g. size, colour, font, layout etc.
 - **style**

-###What is Javascript?
+### What is Javascript?
 - a programming language (unlike HTML and CSS)
 - currently the standard is at version 5
 - allows us to add interactivity to the web page, e.g.